Jeremy Clarkson branded 'wasted lifeline' on Who Wants To Be A Millionaire? after epic fail

 Jeremy Clarkson has been slammed online after giving a contestant the wrong answer despite the fact he should have known the correct one on Who Wants To Be A Millionaire?.

-The first contestant of the night Sarah used her "Ask a host" lifeline when she was stuck on the question: "In which year did Concorde make its last commercial flight?"
+First-up contestant Sarah used her "Ask a host" lifeline when she was stuck on the question: "In which year did Concorde make its last commercial flight?"

 And even though the former Top Gear host admitted to Sarah that he had indeed been a passenger onboard the supersonic airliner's final journey, he still gave her the incorrect answer.